slu-soc5650/final-project/docs/cleaning.md

 Also make sure that you are pushing to GitHub often and not just saving the work locally on your computer.
 This is *part* of your insurance against a catastrophic loss of your computer or a lab computer where you are working.
 You are strongly encouraged to use a more comprehensive backup solution!

 ## Project Planning
 Use GitHub’s "Project Board" feature on your final project's GitHub repository to plan out the tasks you need to complete.
-Create a new project and assign each vignette to a column.
-Then assign specific tasks and deliverables related to that vignette to individual notes in that column.
+Create a new project and assign each waypoint to a column.
+Then assign specific tasks and deliverables related to that waypoint to individual notes in that column.
 As you progress through the project, keep this updated so that you can track your progress.
 You can read more about [managing projects](https://help.github.com/articles/managing-project-boards-in-your-repository-or-organization/) and [tracking progress with a project board](https://help.github.com/articles/tracking-the-progress-of-your-work-with-project-boards/) in GitHub's documentation.

 ## Project Documentation
 There are two project-level documentation files that you will need to create and keep updated throughout the semester.